KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 ## Project Overview

 This data analysis project aims to provide insights into Used cars in United Arab Emirates (UAE) .
-By analyzing this data, I seek to identify the market trends, popularity and what features of used cars matters most in determining the price based on thier mileage, price, age, location, and make data-driven recommendations for sellers and buyers.
+By analyzing this data, I seek to identify the market trends, popularity and what features of used cars matters most in determining the price based on thier mileage, age, location, and make data-driven recommendations for sellers and buyers.

 ## Data Source